elasticluster/elasticluster/docs/api/elasticluster.rst

 used by the cluster to provision instances.
 Elasticluster offers two different cloud providers at the current state:

+* :py:class:`~elasticluster.providers.openstack.OpenStackCloudProvider`
+    Cloud provider to connect to an OpenStack cloud.

 * :py:class:`~elasticluster.providers.ec2_boto.BotoCloudProvider`
     Cloud provider to connect to EC2 compliant web services (e.g Amazon, Openstack, etc.)